rizdaprasetya/mt-alt-doc/en/core-api/e-wallet.md

 ### 2. Altering payment flow depending on the device used

-The user flow is different for a web browser (on a computer or a tablet) and a smartphone.
+The user flow is different on a computer or a tablet and a smartphone.

 #### Show QR Code Image (on computer or tablet)